Using Multiple Graphic Cards

 SLI and Crossfire

 SLI (Nvidia) and Crossfire (AMD) is a feature where two graphic cards are linked together to become one virtual graphics card.
-When this happens only one graphic card can be connected to the monitor(s), the other card is a slave that used just for extra processing power.
+When this happens only one graphic card can be connected to the monitor(s), the other card is just used for extra processing power.
 The idea behind this that the work will be split between the two graphic cards.

 Using this feature requires that the driver have a good idea of what is going to happen every frame, so it knows how to schedule the work.
 This works well for video games since they perform the same render passes each frame (shader, main, post-process, for example).
 So each game has it's own profile built into the driver for it's particular usage pattern.
 This does not work well for TouchDesigner since every .toe will have a different usage pattern.
 Thus, there is no profile built into the drivers for TouchDesigner for SLI/Crossfire.
 We haven't done much testing to see if there are any benefits to using SLI configurations with TouchDesigner.
 If you want to try, we suggest using the Alternate Frame Rendering method of SLI, as opposed to the Split Frame Rendering method.
 To see any speed improvements you would first need to ensure that your project is GPU bottle-necked.
 See the Optimize article for more information on determining bottlenecks.